gentsk77/EECS293/Assignments/PA6/pseudo-code.md

 Yue Shu
 EECS 293
-Prof. Libertore
+Prof. Liberatore

-> Reference: for this assignment, I have made some high-level discussions with my discussio classmate Yihe Guo.
-We collaborated conceptually on the use of group IP addresses.
+> This is the original version of my code design.
+Most changes are done on the abstracted data structure and the choice of IP address data type.

 ## Class-Level Design